ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

 ~~~

 The above example kicks things off with our Feature File format:

-* Feature - the thing or "feature" we'll be testing in this file
+* Feature - the piece of functionality or "feature" we'll be testing
 * Background - this is code that is run before every Scenario, save for special cases where `call once` or `callSingle`
 is used (more on that later).
-* Scenario - our test Scenario - we can have as many of these as we need
+* Scenario - our sequence of steps in order to test functionality

-We need to set our `baseUrl` so that our API requests know where to send the requests to, so we set this in the
+Firstly, we set our `baseUrl` in the `Background` section so that our HTTP requests know where to send the requests to.
-Background.
 We can easily override this in any given Scenario if we so wished to change our target API.

 Typically, within our Scenario's, we'll follow a `Given, When, And, Then` syntax - which is 100% interchangeable.
 These
 keywords don't have any underlying functionality other than to tell Karate we're at the start of a new instruction.
 The